 - Sprint Backlog - Allows you to select one or more Craft.io sprint backlogs to be pushed to TFS.

-Note: TFS items were created in Craft.io under the TFS Theme Def feature, ordered by their Epics.
-You can move them to different features across Craft.io using drag and drop in the Editor, or by bulk action in the Search and Filter tool.
-For more about Search and Filters look Here
+Note: TFS items were created in Craft.io under the TFS Theme Product.
+You can move them to different Products within Craft.io using drag and drop in the Editor, or by bulk action in the Search and Filter tool.
+Learn more about Search and Filters here.

 Synchronizing TFS Back to Craft.io